AAPI Constitution and Bylaws

 - The Executive Committee may levy a Filing Fee against all the Nominees.
 The Governing Body shall approve the amount.
 Nomination fee should reach AAPI office along with completed application on or before the deadline of January 31 before 4:00 PM (CST) by check or written credit card information.

-- All the candidates are required to have valid unrestricted license to practice in USA and Sign following
+- All the candidates are required to have valid unrestricted license either presently or in the past to practice in USA and Sign following

 - Attestation of questions & nominations papers